Abkhazian Cup

-The Abkhazian Cup is the foremost association football cup competition in Abkhazia.
-The tournament is held annually, with football clubs competing from the Abkhazian Premier League.
+The Abkhazian Cup (Russian: Кубок РА) is the foremost association football cup competition in Abkhazia.
+The tournament is held annually, with football clubs competing from the Abkhazian Premier League and the second division National Abkhazian Football League.
 The cup competition is not an officially recognized tournament by FIFA or any of its confederations.
 It is overseen by the Football Federation of Abkhazia.

+Winners of the Abkhazian Cup, enter into the Abkhazian Super cup competition where the winners of the Apsny Super League and the winners of the Abkhazian Cup play each other.
+In 2025 the league winners FC Gagra played Abkhazian Cup winners Nart Sukhum, where FC Gagra[ru] won 3-2.